arduino/docs-content/content/hardware/03.nano/boards/nano-matter/tutorials/matter-rgb-light/content.md

 ![Project wiring diagram](assets/diagram-v2.png)

-The RGB LED matrix is powered by the Nano Matter `3.3V` pin, and it is controlled using an I2C connection.
+The RGB LED matrix is powered by the Nano Matter `3.3V` output pin, and it is controlled using an I2C connection.

 ### Programming